Rochester Beekeepers

 FREE OF CHARGE.

-• 1) If you see a bee swarm, contact a beekeeper immediately (LIST BELOW), either through the Rochester Beekeepers 585-820-6619, or the Ontario Finger Lakes Beekeepers,(585) 394-7279 (greater Canandaigua area) ; both groups have lists of beekeepers on their "swarm list", as does the
+• 1) If you see a bee swarm, contact a beekeeper immediately (LIST BELOW), either through the Rochester Beekeepers 585-820-6619 there are lists of beekeepers on their "swarm list", as does the

 • Monroe County Master Gardener Helpline 585-753-2550